breuerfelix/breuerfelix.github.io/_posts/21-05-22-nixos-home-manager-neovim.md

 };
 ```

-Below is an example configuration of my custom Plugin-Manager.
+Below is an example configuration of my custom plugin manager.
 I tried adding comments to every important line.
-The function `pluginGit` creates a Nix Vim plugin with a builtin function called `buildVimPluginFrom2Nix`.
+The function `pluginGit` creates a Nix Vim plugin with a built-in function called `buildVimPluginFrom2Nix`.
 This function is a wrapper for almost every Vim plugin that you will find in the official NixPkgs.
-The downside of using the package from NixPkgs is, that your plugins only update when the package updates.
-Usually Vim Plugin-Managers always fetch the plugins from git, unless you specified a commit.
+The downside of using the package from NixPkgs is that your plugins only update when the package updates.
+Usually, Vim plugin managers always fetch the plugins from git, unless you specify a commit.
 This is also possible with my function.
-The first parameter is a commit, tag or branch.
+The first parameter is a commit, tag, or branch.
 The `plugin` function is a wrapper around `pluginGit`, which defaults to `HEAD`.
-This will always point to the latest commit on the Repo.
+This will always point to the latest commit on the repo.

 ```nix
 { config, pkgs, lib, vimUtils, ... }: